GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 {% Details %}
 {% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}
-<iframe loading=lazy src="https://scroll-driven-animations.style/demos/contact-list/css/multiple-animations.html?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+<iframe loading="lazy" src="https://scroll-driven-animations.style/demos/contact-list/css/multiple-animations.html?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
 {% endDetails %}

 For this demo, each element gets decorated with one View Timeline that tracks the element as it crosses its scrollport yet two scroll-driven animations are attached to it.
 The `animate-in` animation is attached to the `entry` range of the timeline, and the `animate-out` animation to the `exit` range of the timeline.